 1. Track Everything, Especially Lead Referral Source

-Using the Google Analytics platform in combination with certain AdWords configurations, agents can determine exactly where each website visitor or lead contact came from.
+Using the Google Analytics platform in combination with certain Google Ads (formerly and best known as AdWords) configurations, agents can determine exactly where each website visitor or lead contact came from.
 Being able to do this allows agents to know whether their marketing dollars are bringing value back to their business.

 Having lead referral source tracking in place is therefore absolutely crucial before agents spend a single dollar on an AdWords campaign for their real estate business.
 Luckily, it’s easy to do.